 How to Raise Your Happiness Level

 The first thing to do, to raise your happiness level, is to know what NOT to do.
-And the first lesson in our knowing what not to do is to refuse to believe that our happiness level can be raised by what others do for us, OR what they give us, OR by what they think about us.
+The first lesson in our knowing what not to do is to refuse to believe that our happiness level can be raised by what others do for us, what they give us, OR what they think about us.

 Next, since we would like to raise our level of happiness, it is essential that we know what happiness is and what happiness isn’t.
 Happiness could be defined as the result of two things:

 - Happiness is a result of, or accent on, a deeper feeling of spiritual connectedness.
 In other words, happiness is an outer effect of the inner feeling of joy that comes from being connected to the Spirit.

 - Happiness is the result of living in a manner that is in alignment with our beliefs and our soul’s purpose (i.e. following our bliss) and the result of “right living” or, manifesting the love of God as often as possible.

 Depression Is the Opposite of Happiness